swagle8987/cluster_affinity/README.md

 The Asymmetric Cluster Affinity cost is a phylogenetic cost quantifying the topological distance from a source tree to a target tree.
-It does so be finding the best possible match for each cluster in the source tree from all clusters in the target tree.
+It does so by finding the best possible match for each cluster in the source tree from all clusters in the target tree.
 ![Example of Cluster Affinity cost matching clusters from source tree to target tree](./examples/ca_workings.png)

 If you use this software, please cite: Wagle, S., Markin, A., Górecki, P., Anderson, T. K., & Eulenstein, O. (2024).
 Asymmetric cluster-based measures for comparative phylogenetics.
 Journal of Computational Biology, 31(4), 312-327. doi:(https://doi.org/10.1089/cmb.2023.0338)